 Having a table of contents (TOC) with hyperlinks is one requirement of the procedures to submit a thesis or dissertation.
 Hyperlinks allow a reader to click on any part of your table of contents and navigate directly to that page.
 This tutorial will show you how to create a hyperlinked table of contents using Word and Adobe Acrobat on the PC.

-Word 2007 introduced a new “feature” that compresses your images to 220ppi after saving.
+Microsoft Word has a “feature” that compresses your images to 220ppi after saving.
 This saves file space for your documents, but images at this resolution do not meet Graduate School requirements for printing.
-This tutorial will show you how to turn off this feature in Word 2007 for a single document.
-Word 2010 users should see the Microsoft web page for instructions.
+This tutorial will show you how to turn off this feature for a single document.

 We recommend doing all image editing in a program dedicated to that purpose, such as Photoshop, before inserting images into your Word document.
 Images must be at least 300ppi unless they are screenshots.
 Screenshots are only allowed when absolutely necessary to convey the information.
 All images must also be clear and readable.
 Increasing the resolution of a low resolution image to 300ppi will not be acceptable.